crf199274/mcu/esp32/libraries/EthernetWebServer/README.md

 15. Add support to Teensy 4.1 built-in Ethernet using [`NativeEthernet`](https://github.com/vjmuzik/NativeEthernet) library
 16. Add support to Teensy 4.1 built-in Ethernet using [`QNEthernet`](https://github.com/ssilverman/QNEthernet) library
 17. Add support to **Portenta_H7 boards**, using [**Arduino-mbed mbed_portenta** core](https://github.com/arduino/ArduinoCore-mbed).
+18. Reduce usage of Arduino String with std::string
+19. Optimize library code and examples by using **reference-passing instead of value-passing**.
+20. Make **breaking** changes in v2.0.0 to permit coexistence with `ESP32 WebServer` and `ESP8266 ESP8266WebServer` libraries
+21. Add support to SAMD21/SAMD51 boards using [Fab_SAM_Arduino core](https://github.com/qbolsee/ArduinoCore-fab-sam)
+22. Fix bug when using `QNEthernet` staticIP.
+23. Add staticIP option to `NativeEthernet` examples
+24. Use new [**Ethernet_Generic** library](https://github.com/khoih-prog/Ethernet_Generic) as default for W5x00.
+25. Support **SPI2 for ESP32**
+26. Add support to SPI1 for RP2040 using [arduino-pico core](https://github.com/earlephilhower/arduino-pico)
+27. Drop `EthernetWrapper`
+28. Add example [multiFileProject](examples/multiFileProject) to demo how to avoid `multiple-definitions` linker error for multiple-file project
+29. Change from `arduino.cc` to `arduino.tips` in examples
+30. Add support to SPI1, SPI2 for Teensy using W5x00 with [Ethernet_Generic library](https://github.com/khoih-prog/Ethernet_Generic)
+31. Add support to custom SPI for Mbed RP2040, Portenta-H7, etc. using W5x00 with [Ethernet_Generic library](https://github.com/khoih-prog/Ethernet_Generic)
+32. Add examples [AdvancedWebServer_Teensy4x_SPI1](examples/AdvancedWebServer_Teensy4x_SPI1) and [AdvancedWebServer_RP2040_SPI1](examples/AdvancedWebServer_RP2040_SPI1) to demo new features
+33. Auto-select SPI(s) `SS/CS` pins according to board package if available
+34. Slow SPI clock for old W5100 shield or SAMD Zero
+35. Use correct Debug Terminal `Serial` for so-called **SAMD21 Zero** boards from Arduino as well as Adafruit
+36. Add support to AVR Dx (AVR128Dx, AVR64Dx, AVR32Dx, etc.) using [DxCore](https://github.com/SpenceKonde/DxCore)
+37. Add support to Seeeduino nRF52840-based boards such as **SEEED_XIAO_NRF52840 and SEEED_XIAO_NRF52840_SENSE**, etc. using Seeed `mbed` or `nRF52` core
+38. Add astyle using `allman` style.
+Restyle the library
+39. Update `Packages' Patches` to add Seeeduino `nRF52` core
+40. Add examples [EthernetWebServer_BigData](https://github.com/khoih-prog/EthernetWebServer/tree/master/examples/EthernetWebServer_BigData) to demo how to send larger data than **2/4/8/16K** buffer
+41. Modify example [AdvancedWebServer](https://github.com/khoih-prog/EthernetWebServer/tree/master/examples/AdvancedWebServer) to demo how to send larger data than `2/4/8/16K` buffer
+42. Fix compile errors for new ESP32 core `v2.0.6`
+43. Add support to `WIZNet W6100` using IPv4

 ---
 ---